phantatbach/phantatbach.github.io/cv.md

 This CV of Failures is an attempt to balance the record and provide a different perspective.
 The idea is not originally mine as other academics have also shared their CVs of failures before (Google 'CV of failures' and you might find plenty).

 Please note that this CV might not include everything as it is written from what I can remember so far.
-So, if it's shorter than yours, it's probably because you have a better memory or are better at trying new things than I am.
+So, if it's shorter than yours, it's probably because you have a better memory or are better at trying new things than I am

 <iframe
   src="{{ '/assets/files/CV_Fail.pdf' | relative_url }}"